Ulrich Sigwart: Early career

-Sigwart's work revolutionised angioplasty making it predictable, significantly improving the outcome and offering a chance to overcome the problem of abrupt closure and recurrence.

-Sigwart's early stenting work received great interest and many travelled to Lausanne to observe the technique in practice.
-In a 1987 paper entitled ‘Intravascular stents to prevent occlusion and restenosis after transluminal angioplasty’, Sigwart et al. gave an interesting account of the clinical use of stents to prevent occlusion and restenosis.
+Sigwart's early stenting work received great interest and many travelled to Lausanne to observe the technique in practice..
 Sigwart's work also provided him with an opportunity to observe the outcomes and indeed the shortcomings resulting from stent therapy.

+Sigwart's work revolutionised angioplasty, making it predictable.
+Stents have significantly improved the outcome of transluminal angioplasty by offering a chance to overcome the problem of abrupt closure and reducing recurrence.

 Later career

 In 1989, he became director of the Department of Invasive Cardiology at the Royal Brompton Hospital.

 In 1994 he introduced alcohol septal ablation, a non-surgical method for the treatment of hypertrophic obstructive cardiomyopathy, as an alternative to open heart surgery.

 In 2002 he succeeded Wilhelm Rutishauser as cardiology chairman at the University of Geneva.
 He retired in 2006.